typpo/asterank/README.md

 ## Asterank

-Asterank is a platform for developers interested in space.
-It includes 3D visualizations and APIs for many data sources, including NASA/JPL Horizons, NASA SkyMorph/NEAT sky survey imagery, the Kepler Project, and the Minor Planet Center.
+Asterank (www.asterank.com) is a space development platform.
+It supports calculations over the entire set of known asteroids and provides APIs and visualizations for many data sources, including NASA/JPL Horizons, NASA SkyMorph/NEAT and SDSS sky surveys, the Kepler Project, and the Minor Planet Center.

-The main purpose of Asterank (www.asterank.com) is to make space-related data readily accessible to the public.
+The main purpose of Asterank is to make space-related data readily accessible to the public.
 Another goal of the site is to educate and inspire by demonstrating the importance of asteroid discovery and exploration.
-Using publicly available data and scientific papers, it evaluates the economic prospects of mining nearly 600,000 cataloged asteroids.
-It also provides accurate interactive visualizations of our inner solar system and Near-Earth Asteroids (NEAs).
+Using publicly available data and scientific papers, the project evaluates the economic prospects of mining nearly 600,000 cataloged asteroids.
+In addition, Asterank is the basis of a crowdsourced asteroid discovery citizen science initiative.

 Asterank has been featured by BBC News, Popular Science, and other media.